patternpack/patternpack/readme.md

 ### Usage Examples

 #### Basic usage
-This is an example of the most minimal configuration possible for patternpack.
+This is an example of the most minimal configuration possible for PatternPack.
 If the default conventions are followed, minimal grunt configuration is required.

 ```js
 patternpack: {